semgrep/bento/README.md

 ## Help and Community
 - Need help or want to share feedback?
 Reach out to us at [support@r2c.dev](mailto:support@r2c.dev).
 We’d love to hear from you! 💌
 - Join #bento in our [community Slack](https://join.slack.com/t/r2c-community/shared_invite/enQtNjU0NDYzMjAwODY4LWE3NTg1MGNhYTAwMzk5ZGRhMjQ2MzVhNGJiZjI1ZWQ0NjQ2YWI4ZGY3OGViMGJjNzA4ODQ3MjEzOWExNjZlNTA) for support, to talk with other users, and share feedback. 🤝
+- We’re shipping new Bento features all the time.
+Want to be first to know about what’s new?
+[Sign up for the newsletter](http://eepurl.com/gDeFvL) so you don’t miss out!
+We promise not to spam you, and you can unsubscribe at any time. 📫
 - We’re fortunate to benefit from the contributions of the open source community and great projects such as [Bandit](https://pypi.org/project/bandit/), [ESLint](https://eslint.org/), [Flake8](https://pypi.org/project/flake8/), and their plugins. 🙏
 - You’re also welcome to [file an issue](https://github.com/returntocorp/bento/issues/new?assignees=&labels=bug&template=bug_report.md&title=) directly on GitHub.
 Or [submit a feature request](https://github.com/returntocorp/bento/issues/new?assignees=&labels=feature-request&template=feature_request.md&title=) &mdash; we welcome those, too!